 Treadwell, D.F. & Treadwell, J.B.
 2004, Public relations writing: principles in practice, Sage Publications, Thousand Oaks, CA.

 Wilcox, D.L.
-2011, Public relations writing and media techniques, 7th edn, Allyn and Bacon/Pearson Education, Boston.
+2013, Public relations writing and media techniques, 7th edn, Pearson Education, Boston.

 Yopp, J.J., McAdams, K.C. & Thornburg, R. 2010, Reaching audiences: a guide to media writing, 5th edn, Allyn and Bacon, Boston.